BellaMrx/JavaScript_Introduction-To-Web-APIs/README.md

 Of course there are plenty more good APIs out there, but these should be enough to get you started.

-If you want to write your own small framework you should have a look at [W3C Candidate Recommendation](https://www.w3.org/standards/types/#:~:text=A%20Candidate%20Recommendation%20Snapshot%20is).

 # 3. Determine the location with the geolocation API